ssire/case-tracker-manual/doc/workflow.md

-# Workflow definition language
+# Workflow specification language

-The case and activity workflows are written using the workflow definition language.
+The case and activity workflows are written using the workflow specification language.
 They are defined in the `config/application.xml` file.

 The definitions have multiple purposes among which :